 Attorneys shall provide their clients with a copy of the ADR information package at the earliest available opportunity.
 Upon request, the ADR information package and related forms may be obtained from the Civil Clerk's Office, ADR Department or the ADR section of the Court's website.
-Plaintiffs and cross-complainants shall serve a copy of the ADR information package on each defendant or cross-defendant as required by the California Rules of Court and complete ADR requirements in accordance with Civil Standing Order No. 07-0628 regarding Case Management Conferences.
-(Effective January 1, 2020; Rule 2.4.1 renumbered effective January 1, 2006; adopted as Rule 7.1 effective May 14, 2001)
+Plaintiffs and cross-complainants shall serve a copy of the ADR information package on each defendant or cross-defendant as required by the California Rules of Court and complete ADR requirements in accordance with Local Rule 2.4.
+(Effective January 1, 2024; Rule 2.4.1 renumbered effective January 1, 2006; adopted as Rule 7.1 effective May 14, 2001)